Project overview

 UN AI Smart Mission Planner's goal is to optimize humanitarians' mission planning and travel resources, to cut down on planning time, accelerate emergency response and optimize utilization of travel resources across the entire UN network and humanitarian communities.

 Securing transportation and accommodation in a city is a straightforward task, but it becomes significantly complex and challenging when attempting to do so in remote, isolated deep field areas.
-The UN Booking Hub, managed by the World Food Programme (WFP) to serve all UN organizations, brings together important services.
-However, its complicated manual system for assigning resources makes it less efficient and productive.
-Without powerful machine learning, there is a missed chance to save costs and allocate the budget effectively, adding another layer of complexity to the already challenging humanitarian context.
+The UN Booking Hub, managed by WFP to serve all UN organizations, brings together important services, but its complicated manual system for assigning resources makes it less efficient and productive.

 The solution